 - PDF/A-3 (ISO 19005-3): Allows embedding of any file type as an attachment.
 Used in e-invoicing standards like ZUGFeRD and Factur-X.

-- Government documents: Public administrations in the EU and elsewhere require PDF/A for official document submissions.
+- Government documents: Public administrations in the EU and elsewhere require PDF/A for official submissions.

 - Long-term corporate archiving: ISO 9001 and other management systems often require archiving in a standard format.